 If deciding to get sober through a home detox, remember that detoxing without engaging in any other treatments statistically leads to a greater chance of relapse.
 It is critical you consider complementary treatments such as counselling, peer support or inpatient treatment, to support you during or after your detox.

 Residential Treatment Options

+There are a few pathways when looking for a residential treatment program, these being, private treatment, private hospitals or public funded services.
 For a breakdown of inpatient treatment options see our article – Inpatient Rehab – What are my Options

 Community Support Services